Uppsala universitet

 In the report [R1], Poisson simulation models are shown to be far superior to state-based Markov models in many respects, such as computational complexity and conceptual complexity.

 Many application examples of using Poisson modelling and simulation can be found in the book chapter [5] below.
-A Powersim implementation for simulation and parameter estimation is described in [R3] and a Matlab implementation is described in [R4].

 Consistence between micro simulation, macro simulation and state-based (Markov) approaches